Physics Courses

 Course Detail:

 The ability to successfully work in teams to develop an idea is necessary in the advancement of various scientific technologies.
-In this course, students will improve their teamwork skills as they work together to build a robot that can successfully compete in a national robotics competition.
-In building this robot, students will be able to apply their scientific and engineering knowledge to analyze and solve various problems that arise during the designing and building processes of the robot.
-Students will learn to use computer-aided designing (CAD) software, to program the robot using a blocks-based language, and to 3D print custom parts for the robot, amongst other skills.
+In this one-term course (which can be repeated multiple times), students will improve their teamwork skills as they work together to build a robot that can successfully compete in a national robotics competition.
+In building this robot, students will be able to apply their scientific and engineering knowledge to analyze and solve various problems that arise during the designing and building processes.
+Students will learn how to use computer-aided designing (CAS) software and to program the robot using a blocks-based language, amongst other skills.
 Furthermore, students will develop their technical writing and oral presentation skills through reports documenting their progress and through the maintaining of a laboratory notebook.
 Previous robotics experience is not required.
 Prerequisites: None.

 |